-Even if you’ve noticed all of the symptoms of sleep apnea in yourself, a sleep study can confirm your suspicions.
-Sleep studies can accurately diagnose sleep disorders and their severity so you can get the treatment you need to thrive.
+Even if you’ve noticed all of the symptoms of sleep apnea in yourself, a sleep study is necessary to confirm your suspicions.
+Sleep studies can accurately diagnose various sleep disorders and their severity so you can get the treatment you need to thrive.

 Dr. Schumacher can only provide treatment after you’ve received the results of your sleep study.
-Then, he can create a customized oral appliance that will help you to sleep soundly.
+Using these results, he can give an accurate diagnosis, and create a customized oral appliance that will help you to sleep soundly.

 What to Expect at a Clinic

 If you choose to undergo a sleep study at a clinic, all you have to do is show up and fall asleep.
 The medical professionals will set up the test and make sure everything goes as planned.
 You’ll be led to a safe and quiet room where you can sleep for the night.

 From there, a health care professional will attach small electrodes to various parts of your body that are connected to a computer that specialized technologists will monitor.